How to Analyze Your Pinterest Boards

 Format – all

-Write down the top 10 – 20 top boards with the most link clicks.
+Write down the top 10 – 20 top boards with the most outbound clicks.
 You can even do this on a spreadsheet.
 When you clean up Pinterest boards the next time, you’ll be able to quickly compare what boards consistently do well.

 Return to top boards and this time sort by Saves.